 A key indicator of the health of your relationship is 1) how often you talk with one another, and 2) the quality of your discussions.
 To get the most out of talking, you must talk about more than your jobs, house, family, and the schedule.
 It is important to talk about deeper issues that help you to know how your partner is thinking about the world.

 When you regularly talk with your partner, it gives you confidence that the relationship will stay on solid ground for many years.
 When you talk about all sorts of topics, you know when your partner is growing and changing.

 Having a yearly discussion helps you stay up to date on their thoughts.
 Many couples need to talk about some of these topics even more frequently than yearly so their relationship will run smoothly.
-The benefits of a yearly discussion are:

 - You will head off problems before they get big.